ARTICLE I – NAME

 Section 3.
 Removal of Directors or Officers.

 Any one of the Directors or Officers may be removed for cause by a vote of two-thirds (2/3) of the Board members present and voting at a regular or special meeting of the Board of Directors.
-Cause is hereby defined to be flagrant violation of the Code of Ethics of various professional associations or licensing boards or certifying boards kept on file by the Parliamentarian.
+Cause is hereby defined as the Society receiving notice that a member’s license or certification has been revoked or suspended.

 ARTICLE VI – BUSINESS